iyadahmed/iyadahmed/README.md

 - 👋 Hi, I’m Iyad Ahmed
 - 👀 I’m interested in all things about computers
-- 🌱 I’m currently learning computer graphics and computational geometry
+- 🌱 Especially computer graphics and computational geometry
 - 📫 How to reach me iyadahmed430@gmail.com